 عنوان مقاله [English]

-Music and football are both identity-enhancing phenomena that come together in the third phenomenon called fan chanting.
-Fan chants are considered as a musical behavior from the perspective of ethnomusicology.
+Music and football are both identity-enhancing phenomena that come together in a third phenomenon called fan chanting.
+Fan chants are considered a musical behavior from the perspective of ethnomusicology.
 Ethnomusicology does not have an object-oriented approach and emphasizes more on performance.
-In the duality of musicalwork-performance, ethnomusicology gives more importance to performance.
-From this point of view, performance does not exist for the sake of presenting musical works, but musical works exist so that they can provide artists with something to perform.
-The formation of Fan chants is based on participatory performance, where the emphasis is on the maximum participation of people and there is no mention of the duality of artist-audience.
-One of the common functions of music among different cultures is the issue of expressing identity.
+In the duality of music/work-performance, ethnomusicology gives more importance to performance.
 Music is a social activity through which people create their identity.
 In relation to the issue of identity, ethnomusicology specifically deals with the contribution of music in the formation of social identity.
-In this connection, four aspects are examined: 1.
-Music as a symbol of identity 2.
-Music as an opportunity to share identity 3.
-Music as a factor in creating an emotional quality for identity 4.
-Music as a factor in creating a positive capacity for identity.
+In this connection, four aspects are examined: 1. music as a symbol of identity, 2. music as an opportunity to share identity, 3. music as a factor in creating an emotional quality for identity, and 4. music as a factor in creating a positive capacity for identity.
+The formation of fan chants is based on participatory performance, where the emphasis is on the maximum participation of people and there is no mention of the duality of artist-audience.
+With this perspective, performance does not exist for the sake of presenting musical works, but musical works exist so that they can provide artists (fans) with something to perform.
+One of the common functions of music among different cultures is the issue of expressing identity.
 One of the aspects of identity is ethnic identity, and fan chanting becomes a vehicle for the manifestation of this type of identity in multi-ethnic countries.
-Based on the field research conducted in Tabriz and using the netnographic method, the main musical sources used by Tractor fans to make chants are as follows: Iranian, Turkish and Azerbaijani popular music, religious music, political slogans related to the Islamic Revolution, chants by fans of Turkish football teams and folk music.
-Melodies are used from mentioned musical sources, with text changes.
-After changing the text, two modes are possible; Either the original melody is used in a simpler way, or basically "de-melody" happens and the slogan is sung on the platforms with an emphasis on keeping the rhythm of the original source and with new words.
+Based on field research conducted in Tabriz and using the netnographic method, the main musical sources used by Tractor fans to make chants are as follows: Iranian, Turkish and Azerbaijani popular music, religious music, political slogans related to the Islamic Revolution, chants by fans of Turkish football teams and folk music.
+Melodies are used from mentioned musical sources, with changes in the original texts.
+After changing the text, two modes are possible; either the original melody is used in a simpler way, or basically "de-melody" happens and the slogan is sung on the platforms with an emphasis on keeping the rhythm of the original source and with new words.
 Of course, we should not consider "simplification of melody" and "de-melody" as an absolute binary, but in fan slogans, the use of melody is dynamically changing between "simplification of melody" and "de-melody".